 These are extra payments to increase your future benefits.
 You can also pay AVCs to provide additional life cover.

-All local government pension funds have an AVC arrangement in which you can invest money through an AVC provider, often an insurance company or building society.
+All L G P S administering authorities have an AVC arrangement that you can use to invest money with an AVC provider.
+AVC providers are often insurance companies or building societies.
 AVCs are deducted directly from your pay and attract tax relief.

 Admission body